innot/argparseDecorator/README.md

    result = cli.execute("ls -a -c 2 --sort rev --ignore *.log")
 ```

-ArgParseDecorator uses the docstring of the decorated function to get a help string for the command and it also parses
+ArgParseDecorator uses the docstring of the decorated function to get a help string for the command, and it also parses
 [Sphinx](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html) style directives to provide help strings
 for arguments as well as additional metadata that can not be written as annotations.